gdt050579/AppCUI-rs/README.md

 }
 ```

-or a more compact version using proc-macros:
+Or a more compact version using proc-macros:

 ```rs
 use appcui::prelude::*;